Skip to main content

 Advanced Details

-Keep uses CIDv1 with base32 encoding:
+We use CIDv1 with base32 encoding:

 bafybeigdyrzt5sfp7udm7hu76uh7y26nf3efuylqabf3oclgtqy55fbzdi